vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     it was sent as a request but there is no way a callee could send a reply.
 There are two cases for this:

-    *   Closed CMH: If a CMH is closed while it holds a reference to an MBO, the system will send an automatic reply on the MBO.
+    *   Closed CalleesRef: If a CalleesRef is closed while it holds a reference to an MBO, the system will send an automatic reply on the MBO.
 The system will replace the MBO's contents with a default reply message and send the MBO as a reply (as if `zx_mbo_send_reply()` was called).

     *   Closed MsgQueue: If all the handles to a MsgQueue are closed